Chapter 22: Section 74B Reviews of opinions

 The application must be made on Patents Form 2 accompanied by the appropriate fee together with a statement in duplicate setting out fully the grounds on which the review is sought (rule 98(3)).
 The statement should contain details of any proceedings of which the applicant is aware which may be relevant to the question of whether the application for a review may be brought or continued if the issue raised by the review has been decided in other proceedings.

 On receipt, the form and accompanying documents will be scanned to the Office’s electronic case management system and an electronic dossier (case file) will be created.
-An electronic message will be sent to the Litigation Mailbox.
+An electronic message will be sent to the Team Mailbox.
 The B3 will carry out an initial check of the case.
 The check establishes, for example, that the correct section of the Act has been identified, the filing fee has been paid, a statement of grounds has been filed and the correct patent number(s), if appropriate, have been quoted.
-If these formalities requirements have been met, the B3 should :
+If these formalities requirements have been met, the B3 should:

 - enter the proceedings on the inter partes SharePoint list

-- allocate a B2 Case Officer and HO and enter the details in the excel spreadsheet
+- allocate a B2 Case Officer and HO

 - advise the A3 Opinions Officer that a review has been filed and provide details accordingly.
 The A3 will update the opinions record card accordingly